-The Chief Technical Pilot for Qantas Flight Operations has traveled the world for 30 years, taking a peek at the beauty of our country’s land whilst favouring others closer to the heart.
+The Chief Technical Pilot for Qantas Flight Operations has travelled the world for 30 years, taking a peek at the beauty of our country’s land whilst favouring others closer to the heart.

 “My parents were Italian immigrants — it took them 42 days by ship to come into Australia,” Passerini tells TV Buzz.
 “My culture and upbringing came from Italy, though I’m always willing to teach my kids all about the world.”